 1/3 cup extra virgin olive oil

 1 cup grated zucchini (see note)

 - Preheat the oven to 325F.
 Coat a loaf pan with oil.
 In a medium mixing bowl combine the flour, salt, baking soda, baking powder, and cinnamon.

 - In another medium mixing bowl, whisk together the egg, oil, applesauce, yogurt, sugar, and vanilla.

 - Add the wet ingredients to the dry ingredients and mix until just combined.
 Gently fold in the zucchini and walnuts, if using.

-Note: this is where that under used food processor comes in really handy.
+This is where that underused food processor comes in really handy.
 Cut your zucchini into large pieces and, using the grater blade, grate the zucchini in less than a minute.